 The WPCG accreditation is an individual accreditation, it is not a company accreditation.
 You may use the WPCG logo on your website so long as you do not imply or state that the business is WPCG accredited.
 It is acceptable for you to state that you have technicians that are WPCG accredited.
 Contact WPCG administration to obtain a copy of the logo for use.

 You can print out a paper copy of your card via your profile.
 Log into your profile, go to My Training.
 From here you can print out a paper copy of your card and a certificate.
-If you need another plastic card, contact us to arrange that.
-A replacement fee will apply.
+Plastic cards are no longer issued.

 You can find current WPCG accredited contractors on our website.
 Please note, not all contractors have chosen to list their details.